Treer/GDExtension_Delaunator/README.md

-# Dalaunator GDExtension for Godot 4
+# Delaunator GDExtension for Godot 4

 A fast library for Delaunay triangulation.

+[Work in progress]

 See [Delaunator guide](https://mapbox.github.io/delaunator/) (how to get Voronoi polygons etc.), as documentation here is a work in progress